Poultry Pack 4-H Club

-Congratulations to Lauren, Lee, and JoJo who placed 1st in their presentation categories for Wake County.
-They will be doing their presentations at District Activity Day (DAD) June 22, 2019 which will be in Wake County this year on NC State University’s campus.
+Congratulations to Lauren, Lee and JoJo who placed first in their presentation categories for Wake County.
+They will be doing their presentations at District Activity Day (DAD) June 22, 2019 which will be in Wake County this year on NC State’s campus.
 Registration for DAD must be completed by May 24, 2019.

 4-H Motto and Pledge

 The 4-H motto: “To Make the Best Better.”

 “I pledge … my Head to clearer thinking, my Heart to greater loyalty, my Hands to larger service and my Health to better living for my club, my community, my country, and my world.”